photoprism/photoprism-docs/docs/developer-guide/technologies/yaml.md

     - Tabs are not allowed for indentation
     - We recommend using 2 spaces, but any number will work as long as it is consistent
 - You can generally use all [Unicode](https://home.unicode.org/basic-info/faq/) characters in YAML files, including [Emojis](https://home.unicode.org/emoji/about-emoji/)
-    - To avoid ambiguity, it is recommended to enclose text strings in single `'` or double quotes `"`, especially if they contain a colon `:`
+    - To avoid ambiguity, it is recommended to enclose text strings in single `'` or double quotes `"`, especially if they contain spaces, a colon, or other special characters
     - The difference between single and double quotes is that double quotes support [escape sequences](https://symfony.com/doc/current/components/yaml/yaml_format.html#strings) like `\t` for a tab or `\n` for a new line
 - Comments begin with the `#` sign, can start anywhere on a line, and continue until the end of the line